carjed/doomsayer/README.md

 #### Specify NMF rank
 `-r {2,3,4,5,6,7,8,9,10}, --rank {2,3,4,5,6,7,8,9,10}` **(optional)**

-This option specifies the rank of the NMF decomposition (up to 10).
+This parameter specifies the rank of the NMF decomposition (up to 10).
 The default rank (3) should be sufficient for most QC applications, but if you are using Doomsayer for somatic mutation signature analysis, you will likely require a higher rank.

 #### Set motif length
 `-l {1,3,5,7}, --length {1,3,5,7}` **(optional)**

-This option specifies the motif length to be considered in determining the mutation subtypes.
+This parameter specifies the motif length to be considered in determining the mutation subtypes.
 The default (3) produces 96 3-mer subtypes, which is likely sufficient for QC of whole-genome germline variants.
 If you are using Doomsayer for QC of whole-exome germline variants, you will likely need to specify `--length 1`, as most individuals will not have enough singleton variants to accurately infer higher-order mutation signatures.
 Values greater than 3 will likely lead to extremely noisy or unreliable QC results for germline variants, but may be useful for examining somatic sequencing data.

 #### Verbose logging
 `-v, --verbose` **(optional)**

-This enables detailed logging to the STDERR stream
+This option enables detailed logging to the STDERR stream

 ### Aggregation mode
 Doomsayer can be run independently and simultaneously on subsets of the same dataset and then act as an aggregator for these outputs.
 This is particularly necessary for very large datasets with millions of variants and thousands of samples where sequential processing of a single massive VCF file is not feasible.

 The `doomsayer_by_chr.sh` script provides an example of how to implement this function.
 This shell script will simultaneously start 22 Doomsayer runs in the background (one per chromosome).
-Each run is specified with the `--mmatrixname chrN`, option, so only the mutation spectra matrices for each chromsomes are written, each with a unique file name.
+Each run is specified with the `--mmatrixname chrN` argument, so only the mutation spectra matrices for each chromsomes are written, each with a unique file name.

 This script also writes a file named `m_regions.txt` containing the file names/paths of the per-chromosome mutation spectra matrices.